Last updated: Apr. 28, 2021

 Also, dividends aren’t accepted as salary on loan applications if you’re applying for a mortgage or other lines of non-business credit.

+There are many other factors like other income sources that can impact whether you should be paying yourself a salary or dividends.
 Speak to a tax professional to find out which option is right for you.

 Free Guide: Tax Preparation Toolkit